Skip to main content

 2. When prompted, enter a secure passphrase.

-3. Now two files will have been generated, and you can browse to the location where you saved them in Step 3 to find them.
+3. Now two files will have been generated, and you can browse to the location where you saved them.
 The file ending in .pub contains the public key which will need to be added as a deploy key either to you Github account or just to a Github repository.
 The private key can be added during the pipeline creation process in BeetleboxCI, as a means of authentication.

 More information generating SSH keys for Github can be found on this link.